SAP-samples/btp-build-resilient-apps/03-PrepareBTP/README.md

 You will now prepare your SAP Business Technology Platform, configure your entitlements and configure your account for our extension scenario.

-**Persona:** BTP Developer

-> Note : if SAP Business Technology Platform is Trail Version Follow  [Prepare and Configure for Trail Account](#prepare-and-configure-for-trail-account)
+> Note : In case you are using SAP Business Technology Platform Trial, please follow these manual steps to [prepare and configure the account](#prepare-and-configure-trial-account)
 >
->

 ### Prepare your SAP Business Technology Platform Account

 1. Navigate to *Boosters*
-2. Search for 'Prepare an Account for Developing Extension Applications'
+2. Search for 'Prepare an Account for Developing Extension Applications' (This booster is not available for the SAP BTP Trial account, please follow the manual steps to [setup the trial account](#prepare-and-configure-trial-account))

    ![Search Booster](./images/booster1.png)